-The UB Biological Sciences Summer Research Experience for Undergraduates gives students from across the U.S. the chance to take part in exciting, cutting edge research activities to match their interests from a broad spectrum of biology.
-The program is made possible by proceeds from the National Center for Case Study Teaching in Science.
+The UB Biological Sciences Summer Research Experience for Undergraduates (REU) gives students from across the U.S. the chance to take part in exciting, cutting edge research activities to match their interests from a broad spectrum of biology.
+REU is made possible by proceeds from the National Center for Case Study Teaching in Science Program, Understanding the Rules of Life.
+REU Applications for the 2025 program are now open.
+Apply here.

 The program takes place in the Department of Biological Sciences at the University at Buffalo.
 It is an 8-week summer program in which students work alongside a faculty mentor on a research project from one of four research themes: